ACM M.D. BINSKIN, AC (Ret’d)

-While members are now ageing, Association numbers are being steadily bolstered by the influx of graduates from later RAAF Staff College courses, overseas staff colleges and the Australian Command and Staff College and Centre for Defence and Strategic Studies, particularly with the Australian Defence Colleges Association being inactive in recent years.
+While members are now ageing, Association numbers are being steadily bolstered by the influx of graduates from later RAAF Staff College courses, overseas staff colleges and the Australian Command and Staff College and Centre for Defence and Strategic Studies, particularly with the Australian Defence Colleges Association having wound up.
 The Association’s Executive Committee remains acutely aware that the Association must remain relevant to the interests of its members and seeks to provide a speaker program, and other activities as appropriate to this imperative.

 RAAF Staff College History

 Doug Hurst’s 2001 history of the RAAF Staff College, ‘Strategy and Red Ink’ can be downloaded (27 MB file).